Sigmmma/c20/src/content/h1/tools/aether/readme.md

 Now you should have your level filled with lights.

-Shadows are, again, largely down to use preferemce but it's easiest to turn on raytracing for all small lights with default settings, while using area shadows on the sky lights as they can produce nice soft shadows.
+Shadows are, again, largely down to use preference but it's easiest to turn on raytracing for all small lights with default settings, while using area shadows on the sky lights as they can produce nice soft shadows.
 Setting the area shadows length and width to ~200.0 works well for beavercreek.

 If you render your level now you'll probably notice that there's a lot of dark areas which isn't what you want, but those black areas will be handled by global illumination, using the Light Tracer.
 Open up the render dialog and go to the "Advanced Lighting tab.
 Select "Light Tracer" from the drop down list.
 There are a number of options that will affect your resulting lightmaps, but Rays Per Sample, Filter Size and Bounces are the important ones.
 A high rays per sample will create very accurate lighting, however this will increase your render time and since we are rendering to (relatively) small lightmaps, about 4 rays should be plenty.
 Filter size determines how much a ray should be scaled in order to merge together and produce a smooth result.
 If your light tracing looks blotchy, increase the filter size until it smooths out, or increase the ray count.
 The filter size was set at 8.0 for this tutorial.
 Bounces defines how many times a ray should reflect off of surfaces in the scene before stopping.
 This can seriously damage your render time so keep it small.
 Around 3 tends to be sufficient.

 These settings should be ample for lightmap usage as any more accuracy probably won't be noticable in the finished lightmap.
 If you're still getting black areas, some ambient light added in the Light Tracer settings can lift the really dark areas that might still occur.

-**3ds MAX - importing lightmap**
+## Importing lightmap
 Before we get into importing the lightmap, there's some cleanup we need to do on the BSP first.
 If you're lighting a stock Halo BSP, there may well be non-renderable lighting blocks used to put light into areas that have no other light-emitting faces.
 These need to be removed.
 Any decal faces, including lights that are just above a surface, also need to go as the lightmap mesh will have no UVs for them and they'll just get in the way.
 You'll also need to remove water planes.
 Basically get rid of any faces that aren't affected by lighting.
 It's easy enough to select such faces by material ID and detach them to a non-renderable object.
 You should also check that any transparent surfaces, such as ladders or trees, have their transparency correctly set up.

 Once all that's out of the way, you can import your lightmap obj using the same settings as before, but making sure you are not importing it as one mesh.
 The reason for this will be explained later in the tutorial.
 Once imported, you first want to select all of the lightmap meshes and go to their properties, through the right click menu.
 In the "General" tab you need to untick "Receive Shadows and Cast Shadows" so that the lightmap meshes don't interfere with shadow casting, and then in the "Adv.
 Lighting" tab tick the "Exclude from Adv.
 Lighting Calculations" box so that they don't interfere with the light tracer.

 We are going to be using the Projection modifier to bake our lighting out, which is basically the same technique used to create normal maps.
 It works by projecting a ray down from the UV mesh onto the lit BSP mesh and storing the lighting value that is there into a bitmap.
 So to start, select all of your lightmap meshes and add a Projection modifier.
 You can turn off the cage as we aren't going to be using it.
 You then need to select the textured BSP using the "Pick" button.
 That's it for the Projection modifier.

-Before rendering, it can be helpful to use Photoshop to smooth out some lighting glitches, or to create layers of artificial light by blending multiple renders.
+Before rendering, it can be helpful to use [Photoshop][] or [other 2D software][gimp] to smooth out some lighting glitches, or to create layers of artificial light by blending multiple renders.
 It's best to do this near the end of the lightmpapping process, as redoing the same changes with each render can become very frustrating.

 Never import lightmap geometry from Halo one lightmap at a time.
 Usertool's import process relies on the lightmaps being in order from 0 to whatever, and 3ds max will mess that order up if a lightmap is imported later.
 It's all or nothing.

-**3ds MAX - Rendering Lightmaps**
+## 3ds MAX - rendering lightmaps
 You now need to select all of your lightmap meshes and open the Render to Texture dialog.
 You can open it by either going Rendering->Render to Texture, or by hitting 0.
 Once opened, go about half way down the dialog box and there will be three options for "Individual", "All Selected" and "All Prepared".
 For now you want "All Selected" checked so that the changes you make will be duplicated to all the meshes selected.

 There are a number of options that need to be set in this dialog.
 Set Path to where you want your bitmaps to be saved to.
 Set your padding to about 4 which will prevent black bits occuring on UV edges.
 Then tick the Enable projection box and make sure your projection modifier is selected in the list next to it.
 Hit the options button.
 The "Projection Options" dialog box will pop up with some settings we need to check.
 But first click the "Setup.." button, which will bring up your renderer options.
 Uncheck "Antialiasing", "Filter Maps" and "Enable Global Supersampler".
 This will make your render time faster.